-Many agricultural lenders analyze the creditworthiness of agricultural borrowers using a combination of judgement and formal credit scoring models or risk assessment worksheets.
-This approach seeks to combine various measures of business performance (e.g., profitability, solvency, liquidity, repayment history and collateral) with other information about the borrower to reach an overall credit score.
-This credit score may be used in making loan decisions, determining the borrower's interest rate, deciding about loan supervision and monitoring business performance.
-Borrowers can aid in the evaluation process by keeping comprehensive financial records (e.g., balance sheets, income statements, flow of funds summaries) and presenting this information to the lender in a timely, well-organized and thoroughly documented fashion.
-Annual statements should be prepared at the same time each year to allow for more appropriate comparisons over time.
-In turn, the borrower can ask a lender to review the results of the credit evaluation process so that both parties clearly understand the strengths and weaknesses of the farm business, and thus develop more effective financial plans in the future.
+Many agricultural lenders analyze your creditworthiness using a combination of judgement and formal credit scoring models or risk assessment worksheets.
+This approach seeks to combine various measures of business performance

+Example: Measures of business performance include profitability, solvency, liquidity, repayment history and collateral.

+This and other information is used to reach an overall credit score.
+This credit score may be used in making loan decisions, determining your interest rate, deciding about loan supervision and monitoring business performance.
+You can aid in the evaluation process by keeping comprehensive financial records (e.g., balance sheets, income statements, flow of funds summaries) and presenting this information to the lender in a timely, well-organized and thoroughly documented fashion.
+Prepare annual statements at the same time each year to allow for more appropriate comparisons over time.
+In turn, you can ask a lender to review the results of the credit evaluation process so that you both clearly understand the strengths and weaknesses of the farm business, and thus develop more effective financial plans in the future.